Lloyd's of London: Historical results

 Lloyd's worst results in its long history were in the 1989 through 1991 years, each producing overall losses of over £2bn; the late 1990s were also punctuated by repeated and significant underwriting losses.
 In 2001 the calendar year result was a 140 per cent combined ratio, driven largely by claims arising out of the World Trade Center attack, reserve increases for prior-year liabilities and deteriorating pricing levels.
 However, the market subsequently enjoyed profitability in most years except those marked by unusual levels of large natural catastrophes.
 For example, the 2005 Atlantic hurricane season (which included Hurricane Katrina) drove the Lloyd's overall combined ratio to 112 per cent, while the 2017 Atlantic hurricanes coupled with destructive wildfires in California caused the Lloyd's market to report a 114 per cent combined ratio result in that year.

 Recent results

-In its most recent annual report, for 2021, Lloyd's reported an underwriting profit of £1.74bn, plus a £948m gain on investments to produce an overall pre-tax profit of £2.28bn, compared to a pre-tax loss of £887m in 2020.
-The 2021 calendar-year combined ratio was 93.5 per cent, which was Lloyd's first profitable result since 2016.
-Gross premiums written totalled £39.2bn, which was an increase from £35.5bn in 2020, without taking exchange-rate fluctuations into account.
-Notable losses in the year included Hurricane Ida, the North American winter storm known as 'Storm Uri' and the European floods affecting several countries such as Germany and Belgium.
+In its most recent annual report, for 2023, Lloyd's reported an underwriting profit of £5.91bn, plus a £4.75bn gain on investments to produce an overall pre-tax profit of £10.66bn, compared to a pre-tax loss of £769m in 2022.
+The 2023 calendar-year combined ratio was 84 per cent, which was Lloyd's best result since 2007.
+Gross premiums written totalled £52.1bn, which was an increase from £46.7bn in 2022, without taking exchange-rate fluctuations into account.
+Major losses in 2023 were considerably fewer than the previous year, which was marred by Hurricane Ian.

 The following table details some key financial metrics for the Lloyd's market for the past 10 years, as reported in each year's annual report: